astronomer/docs/software_versioned_docs/version-0.25/ac-support-policy.md

 | [2.3](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md)¹       | April 30, 2022 | October 2022            |
 | [2.4](https://github.com/astronomer/ap-airflow/blob/master/2.4.1/CHANGELOG.md)       | September 29, 2022 | March 2023            |

 > ¹ In November 2022, Astronomer Certified 2.3 was reclassified as a stable release only.
+Astronomer recommends upgrading to the latest version of Astronomer Software and migrating to Astro Runtime 5.0.x to receive long term support for Apache Airflow 2.3.
+To learn more, see [Migrate to Astro Runtime](https://docs.astronomer.io/software/migrate-to-runtime) and contact your customer success manager.

 ### LTS releases